 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 When you're tuned in to what drives economic trends and cycles that gives you a framework for making investment or portfolio decisions.
 For instance, you may be better positioned to buy or sell stocks if you're able to recognize the signs of an impending economic downturn or the upward momentum that characterizes the coming of a bull market.
-Fortunately, you don't need to earn a degree in economics to gain that type of knowledge; you can get it from books instead.
-If you're looking for a few good reads to add to your collection, consider these books on economics.
+Fortunately, you don't need to earn a degree in economics to gain that type of knowledge.
+Dive deeper into the world of economics with these books.

-Best for Beginners: Economics in One Lesson
+Best Overall: Economics in One Lesson

 Microeconomics is a branch of economics that focuses on single drivers of economic change and the impacts of individual decision-making.
 In other words, it's largely about cause-and-effect.
-Sounds simple enough but "Freakonomics" doesn't take the traditional approach to understanding microeconomics and its impacts on the broader economy.
+Sounds simple enough, but "Freakonomics" doesn't take the traditional approach to understand microeconomics and its impacts on the broader economy.
 Instead, authors Steven Levitt and Stephen Dubner analyze the links between seemingly unrelated concepts, such as how crime rates coincide with abortion rates.

-Best Classic Book About Capitalism: Capitalism and Freedom by Milton Friedman
+Best on Capitalism: Capitalism and Freedom

 The idea behind capitalism is that capital goods are owned privately, by either individuals or businesses, while the public (i.e. consumers) supplies the labor to produce them.
 The pace at which those goods and/or services are produced is based on the laws of supply and demand.

-In "Capitalism and Freedom", author Milton Friedman examines how capitalism paves the way for economic progress.
+In "Capitalism and Freedom," author Milton Friedman examines how capitalism paves the way for economic progress.
 He makes a strong argument for the merits of capitalism in its purest form and its role in promoting individual economic freedom.

-Best Modern Read on Capitalism: Capitalism in America
+Runner-Up, Best on Capitalism: Capitalism in America

 Specifically, she highlights seven focuses for re-envisioning the economy against a backdrop of encouraging both financial and environmental sustainability on a global scale.
-Raworth's end goal is to promote the idea that economic prosperity and a healthy Earth don't have to be mutually exclusive of one another.
+Raworth's end goal is to promote the idea that economic prosperity and a healthy world don't have to be mutually exclusive of one another.